Adding Flavor to the Sandwich Generation

 The screen time alternatives for kids we’re going to explore don’t require you to be actively involved, and that’s intentional.
 So many articles on reducing screen time suggest activities like “play boardgames together”, which we love doing at home, but you can’t play “Sorry” and chop carrots for dinner.
 My real challenge with limiting kids’…

-Welcome to The Sandwich Generation Blog
+Welcome to The Sandwich Generation

 If you’re in your 30s, 40s, or 50s and feel like you’re pressed between competing needs—school pickups, screen-time debates, your mom’s doctor appointments, and your dad’s new tech questions—you’re not imagining it.
 You might just be part of The Sandwich Generation, and this Sandwich Generation blog was created for you.